-Resonant interaction between fast ions and turbulence
+[H2] Resonant interaction between fast ions and turbulence

 Confinement enhancement has been observed in various experiments with ICRH.
-At JET, energy transport driven by turbulence is reduced in the presence of highly energetic 3He in low-rotating plasmas, mostly heated with ICRH.
-Among other physics mechanisms, the resonance between the ITG fluctuations and the fast 3He reduces turbulent growth rates by 25%81.
+At JET, energy transport driven by turbulence is reduced in the presence of highly energetic 3He in low rotating plasmas, mostly heated with ICRH.
+Among other physics mechanisms, the resonance between the ITG fluctuations and the fast 3He reduces turbulent growth rates by 25%82.
 Experiments in ASDEX Upgrade were established to maximize ITG transport reduction by wave-particle resonant interaction using ICRH.
-In this case, full suppression of turbulent transport and ITB generation for the thermal ions, called F-ATB (fast-ion-induced anomalous transport barrier), was obtained.
-Numerical simulations have demonstrated the effectiveness of this mechanism in inducing ITBs, resulting in broad regions with suppressed ion-scale turbulent transport6 (Fig. 4).
-Notably, this plasma exhibited minimal confinement degradation despite increased external power input, a departure from the expected behaviour in conventional H-mode plasmas.
+In this case, full suppression of turbulent transport and ITB generation for the thermal ions, called F-ATB (Fast ion-induced Anomalous Transport Barrier), was obtained.
+Numerical simulations have demonstrated the effectiveness of this mechanism in inducing ITBs, resulting in broad regions with suppressed ion-scale turbulent transport (Fig. 4)7.
+Notably, this plasma exhibited minimal confinement degradation despite increased external power input, a departure from the expected behavior in conventional H-mode plasmas.
 Additionally, a pronounced peaking of the thermal ion profile was observed, which could not be solely attributed to external heating.

-The resonant interaction between fast ions and turbulence turned out to have a minor role in KSTAR FIRE mode.
-Fast ions, modelled with a Maxwellian distribution, can destabilize ITG turbulence owing to a high fast-ion density gradient provided by NBI.
-Although a non-Maxwellian distribution usually has a minor effect on turbulence growth, especially for NBI-generated fast ions82, it can be important in FIRE mode owing to the large quantity of fast ions.
-If the Maxwellian distribution is shifted instead to the numerical distribution calculated by NUBEAM83, the ITG linear growth rate is reduced, but the reduction is relatively minor compared to the dilution effects.
+The resonant interaction between fast ions and turbulence turned out to play a minor role in KSTAR FIRE mode5.
+Fast ions, modelled with a Maxwellian distribution, can destabilize ITG turbulence due to a high fast-ion density gradient provided by NBI.
+Although a non-Maxwellian distribution usually has a minor effect on turbulence growth, especially for NBI-generated fast ions83, it can be important in FIRE mode owing to the large quantity of fast ions.
+If the Maxwellian distribution is shifted instead to the numerical distribution calculated by NUBEAM84, the ITG linear growth rate is reduced, but the reduction is relatively minor compared to the dilution effects.